Read Luke 2:22-40

 39 When Joseph and Mary had finished doing all that was required by the law of the Lord, they returned to their home town of Nazareth in Galilee.
 40The child grew and became strong; he was full of wisdom, and God’s blessings were upon him.

-"Now Lord, you have kept your promise and you may let your servant go in peace."
+"Lord you have kept your promise, and you may let your servant go in peace."